 F-statistic: 31.9 on 1 and 8 DF, p-value: 0.0004827

-This output is now explained in detail.
-The first piece of information in this output is a simple overview of the distribution of the residuals, meaning the deviations of the data points from the straight line (represented as vertical line segments in the plot above).
+We will now explain this output in detail.
+The first piece of information in the output is a simple overview of the distribution of the residuals, i.e., the deviations of the data points from the straight line (represented as vertical line segments in the plot above).

 Residuals: